fwsa-batch2/suguram.krishna__web_project/README.md

 ### LOGIN PAGE

-* All the input fields are manadatory to login in the account.
+* All the input fields are mandatory to login in the account.
 * Email and Password should be registered already in the localstorage if it doesn't match the user is asked to create a account
 * Both the fields should match to the details already stored even anyone of the field doesn't match it will show an alert
 * If all the fields are matched correctly the user will be redirected to the main page